O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 ### CMN Part 3:
 #### Before running Script 5:

-- Setup metadata excel sheet with job information
+- Setup metadata excel sheet with job information:
     - (5) Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values (see format of "Script_5_Groupings_Metadata.xlsx" in the input folder, note this is a different metadata excel from the FBMN workflow).
     Excel Columns: Job Name, G1, G2, G3, G4, G5, G6, G1_temp_folder, G2_temp_folder, G3_temp_folder, G4_temp_folder, G5_temp_folder, G6_temp_folder, Ionization, Cytoscape_Format_Template_File
         - G# = Group # (can be EXP or CTRL)
         - G#_temp_folder = indicate the name of the job sub-folder in the temp folder.
     - Note: I created different Cytoscape style files to format networks differently depending on the EXP vs. CTRL comparisons of interest.
 This information is relevant for how the script formats filtered molecular networks and visualize pie charts for relative spectral counts.

-For example:
+- Example 1:

-"styles_7_groupings_emphasis.xml":
+    - "styles_7_groupings_emphasis.xml":

-G1 = EXP1
+        - G1 = EXP1

-G2 = CTRL1
+        - G2 = CTRL1

-G3 = EXP2
+        - G3 = EXP2

-G4 = CTRL2
+        - G4 = CTRL2

-G5 = EXP3
+        - G5 = EXP3

-G6 = CTRL 3
+        - G6 = CTRL 3
+    - ie: to compare 3 different heterologous expression samples to 3 different corresponding empty vector controls
+- Example 2:

-"styles_7_groupings_v2.xml":
+    - "styles_7_groupings_v2.xml":

-G1 = EXP1
+        - G1 = EXP1

-G2 = EXP2
+        - G2 = EXP2

-G3 = EXP3
+        - G3 = EXP3

-G4 = CTRL (same control fro EXP1-3)
+        - G4 = CTRL (same control fro EXP1-3)

-ie: to compare 3 gut fungal strain samples against 1 media sample
+    - ie: to compare 3 gut fungal strain samples against 1 media sample
+- Example 3:

-"styles_7_groupings_v3.xml":
+    - "styles_7_groupings_v3.xml":

-G1 = EXP1
+        - G1 = EXP1

-G2 = EXP2
+        - G2 = EXP2

-G3 = EXP3
+        - G3 = EXP3

-G4 = CTRL for G1 and G2
+        - G4 = CTRL for G1 and G2

-G5 = CTRL for G3
+        - G5 = CTRL for G3

-ie: G1 and G2 have the same control, but G3 has a different control.
+    - ie: G1 and G2 have the same control, but G3 has a different control.

 ####  &rarr; Run Script 5
 #### Script 5 features:
 - Takes GNPS CMN outputs to format and filter molecular networks in Cytoscape, based on EXP and CTRL groups of interest to compare (termed "groupings").
 - Create node pie charts to visualize relative spectral abundances (sum precursor abundances from bucket tables) for EXP and CTRL groups to compare.
 - Filters metabolite features based on detection in EXP(s) and lack of detection in CTRL(s).
-The default cutoff is > 10^6^ average sum precursor abundance in EXP and < 10^6^ average sum precursor abundance in the corresponding CTRL.
+The default cutoff is > <10></6> average sum precursor abundance in EXP and < <10></6> average sum precursor abundance in the corresponding CTRL.
 - To generate filtered molecular networks, the script combinatorially compares EXP vs CTRL filter criteria.
 For example, for 3 EXP vs. CTRL pairings, the script will generate 7 networks based on features that pass the 3 criteria (EXP1-EXP2-EXP3, EXP1-EXP2, EXP1-EXP3, EXP2-EXP3, EXP1, EXP2, EXP3).

 ### CMN Part 4: